spadeg39475/AppWorks-Library/README.md

 * Use React hooks with context together for more readable and clean code.

 * Use SASS framework for styling first time as a practice and nested structure is more readable than pure CSS.

+* Use Jest and React Testing Library to write some simple tests.

 ## Demo picture